Severi curves of rational elliptic surfaces: Severi varieties

 \begin{lem} Let $L$ be a bisection line bundle on $R$, and let $B\in\abs{L}$ be a rational bisection.
 Consider the ideal sheaf $\cI\subset\O_B$ cosupported on the singularities $\{s_1,\dots,s_n\}$ of $B$ defined locally as follows.
-If $s$ is a node of $B$, then $\mathcal I_s = \mathfrak m_s$.
-If $s$ is a singularity of type $y^2 = x^d$ with $d\geq 3$, then $\mathcal I_s = (y,x^{\delta(d)+1})$.
+If $s_i$ is a node of $B$, then $\mathcal I_{s_i} = (y,x)$.
+If $s_i$ is a singularity of type $y^2 = x^{d_i}$ with $d_i\geq 3$, then $\mathcal I_{s_i} = (y,x^{\delta(d_i)+1})$.
 Then $\Hm^1(B,L_B\otimes \mathcal I)\cong 0$. \end{lem}

-\begin{proof} We will employ the theory of multiplier ideals and the Nadel Vanishing Theorem (see e.g. \cite[Theorem~9.4.8]{lazarsfeld-positivity_2}), which states that given a line bundle $L$ and an effective $\Q$-divisor $D$ such that $L\otimes\O(-D)$ is $\Q$-ample, the \emph{multiplier ideal} $\J(D)$ associated to $D$ satisfies
+\begin{proof} We will employ the theory of multiplier ideals and the Nadel Vanishing Theorem (see e.g. \cite[Theorem~9.4.8]{lazarsfeld-positivity_2}), which states that given a line bundle $L$ and an effective $\Q$-divisor $D$ such that $L\otimes\O(-D)$ is nef and big, the \emph{multiplier ideal} $\J(D)$ associated to $D$ satisfies